saalim-mushtaq/learning-docker/README.md

 `sudo docker rm -f $(docker images -q`

-## Commands used inside a Dockerfile
+## COMMANDS USED INSIDE A DOCKERFILE

 ## FROM